Curriculum: MS Pharm Sci: Health Outcomes & Pharmacoeconomics

 curriculum icon Curriculum at a Glance

-For the Master of Science in Health Outcomes & Pharmacoeconomics online, the curriculum includes a total of 30 required semester credit hours to satisfy degree requirements.
+For the online Master’s of Science in Health Outcomes & Pharmacoeconomics, the curriculum includes a total of 30 required semester credit hours to satisfy degree requirements.
 The curriculum is customizable and students can choose their courses.
 Students will first take the foundation courses for this program.
-After that students will take a the available core courses and electives for that semester to satisfy the 30 credit requirement.
+After that students will take the available core courses and electives for that semester to satisfy the 30-credit requirement.

 Have questions?
 Speak with an Enrollment Advisor today!